RaspberryPiFoundation/curriculum_documentation/ccp/projects.md

 ## 0. Introduction

-This guide explains how to write a new project for our curriculum.
+This guide explains how to write a new project for our [codeclubprojects.org](https://codeclubprojects.org) site.
 If you encounter a problem, remember that you can look at existing projects to see how it's done!

 If you're writing a project and need additional support, you can email projects@codeclub.org.uk.